amzn/computer-vision-basics-in-microsoft-excel/README.md

 ![Why Green?](img/Why-Green.jpg)

-One way of representing color images in Excel is referenced in the answer to the question #8 below.
+One way of representing color images in Excel is referenced in the answer to the question #7 below.

-### Q4:  Are the techniques presented still relevant, or are they replaced by deep neural networks?

-The techniques are still very relevant.
-Neural networks are taking over for all complex computer vision problems, especially those unsolved by the classical techniques.
-For simpler operations, the classical solutions are faster to put together and are computationally more efficient.
-Also, classical techniques are still the default choice for edge devices (smartphones, web clients) though modern techniques are making an entry notably via hardware acceleration (e.g., [1](https://petewarden.com/2018/06/11/why-the-future-of-machine-learning-is-tiny/), [2](https://petewarden.com/2019/04/14/what-machine-learning-needs-from-hardware/)).
+### Q4:  Why was the watermark face on the ID not detected and yet Mona Lisa's was?

+We demonstrated the core concept of [a popular face detection algorithm](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework) using just three [Haar-like features](https://en.wikipedia.org/wiki/Haar-like_feature) and two stages, which were hand-crafted to detect the face of Mona Lisa in that specific image.
+The actual features as well as the stages are in practice calculated using Machine Learning, which commonly results in a few thousands of such features, as well as over ten stages.
+Then the system is able to detect over 99% of the nearly frontal looking faces (while a separate pre-trained model is available for faces looking nearly sideways in [OpenCV](https://en.wikipedia.org/wiki/OpenCV)).

+The face shadow on the right would still be missed by the algorithm since such face images are not included in the training data.
+My educated guess further will be that to detect such shadowed faces, the algorithm described would not do a good job, and using neural networks would be recommended.
+Likewise, the algorithm we demonstrated is outperformed by a neural networks for "[Labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/)" dataset where faces are often partially occluded too.

 ### Q5:  In the OCR example, how do you chose the mask and its orientation?